 F. Bernard Loesi

-He earned his BA in International Relations from Universitas Jayabaya in Jakarta and his Master in Public Administration from Ateneo de Davao University in Davao, Philippines.
+Bernard has been a foreign service officer at the Indonesian Foreign Affairs Ministry since 2003, with most of his domestic and overseas assignments in information and public diplomacy areas.
+He earned his BA in International Relations from Universitas Jayabaya in Jakarta and his Master in Public Administration from Ateneo de Davao University in Davao City, Philippines.

-Indonesia Endowment Fund for Education, Indonesian Ministry of Finance, 2018
+- Indonesia Endowment Fund for Education, Indonesian Ministry of Finance, 2018.

 - Charles and Jane Keyes Award, Southeast Asia Center – University of Washington, 2020.

 - The Christen J. Grorud Endowed Memorial Fellowship, Southeast Asia Center – University of Washington, 2020.